SpaceVim/SpaceVim/docs/_posts/2020-09-25-use-vim-as-a-kotlin-ide.md

 ### Tasks manager

 The tasks manager provides a function to register task provider.
-Adding following vim script into bootstrap function, then SpaceVim can detect the cargo tasks.
+Adding following vim script into bootstrap function, then SpaceVim can detect the kotlin tasks.